cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - Figure out a system to allow StatusContext to help out positioning a new window vs the launch window

 ## Ideas
- - Auto-validate all html output?
  - Look at deployment options - self contained? msix? automated?
  - Watch https://devblogs.microsoft.com/dotnet/introducing-c-source-generators/ - the source generators look like they could be quite interesting for INPC and HasChanges
- - Provide a bit of abstraction to easily do MarkDown help text - see pdftocairo notes in settings - that works ok but font size doesn't match, link handler is code behind...
+ - Provide a bit of abstraction to easily do MarkDown help text - see pdftocairo notes in settings - that works ok but font size don't match, link handler is code behind...
  - Could all font sizes be controlled by slider?
 I like the control in the editor but maybe everywhere would be more useful?
- - Explore https://wkhtmltopdf.org/ - Is this actually a jumping off point to an interlinked set of pdfs - maybe for some portion or subsection of the site
+ - Explore https://wkhtmltopdf.org/ - Is this actually a jumping off point to an interlinked set of pdfs - maybe for some portion or subsection of the site - or maybe look for other PDF generation strategies
  - How hard would it be to create a GridSplitter that would be easy to set the initial split based off of the last editor use - and/or that could completely hide content to one side with a shortcut

 ## Issues to Track